 Scientists are making exciting headway in the search for a treatment for Alzheimer’s disease.
 Some of the world’s preeminent physicians and neuroscientists met in Copenhagen for the Alzheimer’s Association’s International Conference (AAIC).
 The six-day gathering is the largest of its kind and featured more than 100 sessions on a diverse range of Alzheimer’s disease topics.

-More and more evidence is emerging that modifying lifestyle factors can prevent or delay the onset of dementia from Alzheimer’s disease.
+More and more evidence is emerging that modifying lifestyle factors can prevent or delay the onset of Alzheimer’s disease.

 Investigators presented high-quality evidence demonstrating that exercise, a healthy diet, moderate alcohol consumption, education and effective management of hypertension, high cholesterol and diabetes can prevent or delay the onset of Alzheimer’s and other dementias.
 In fact, the risk of developing Alzheimer’s disease is actually decreasing in developed nations, where individuals are already deploying many of these lifestyle interventions.